16 Unforgettable German Classroom Activities to Power Up Language Learning

 Keep in mind that you can do these activities more than once without boring your students.
 Just do not continue to do them the same way you did the first time—add a twist.

-For example, if the activity had teams, rotate members periodically.
+For example, if the activity had teams, change members periodically.

 If there was a time limit, make it shorter.
-And if there was not a time limit, introduce one.
+And if there was no time limit, introduce one.

 Be creative and mix it up.
-Repeat these nine activities as often as you want, tailoring them to different lessons as you see fit.
+Repeat these sixteen activities as often as you want, tailoring them to different lessons as you see fit.
 Your students will thank you!